 Protect the Skin You’re In

+Free Screening February 8 at Alton Memorial Hospital to Identify Skin Cancer

 ALTON, IL – If you’re concerned about skin cancer, particularly on your hands or face, Alton Memorial Hospital is having a free screening from 4 to 6 p.m.
 Wednesday, Feb.
-13, at the Medical Office Building C (Cancer Care Center), 6 Memorial Drive.
-Advance appointments are required, so call 1-800-392-0936 to set up an appointment.
+8, at the Cancer Care Center, 6 Memorial Drive.
+Call 1-800-392-0936 to set up an appointment.

 Get The Latest News!